Iron Sky: Movie Review

 What could be more fun?
 What could possibly go wrong with such a great concept?
 Well…

-The movie also has no real Protagonist.
-Washington is probably supposed to be the Protagonist, but doesn’t drive the story and practically disappears for large parts of the movie.
+The movie also has no real protagonist.
+Washington is probably supposed to be the protagonist, but he doesn’t drive the story and practically disappears for large parts of the movie.
 Renate is the only other sympathetic character but isn’t a strong protagonist either.